Yehuda Meshi Zahav

-In March 2021, following sexual misconduct allegations made against him for abusing men, women, and children, Meshi Zahav attempted to take his own life.
+In March 2021, it was revealed that Zahav was a prolific sex offender who had been abusing boys and girls throughout his career.
+Following these reports Meshi Zahav attempted to take his own life.
 He remained in a coma for over a year until he died on 29 June 2022.

+Later investigations revealed Zahav had abused hundreds of people over decades on a nearly daily occurrence.
+At the same time he was carrying out financial fraud and repeated violent crimes including attempted murder.
+The journalist who first exposed his abuse said these crimes were facilitated by a widespread coverup that amounted to institutional complicity.

 Biography

-Avraham Zvi Meshi Zahav was born to writer Menachem Saamson Mendel and Sara Zissel, daughter of Rabbi Yosef Scheinberger, the secretary of the Edah HaChareidis rabbinical court.
+Avraham Zvi Meshi Zahav was born on 19 July 1959, to writer Menachem Saamson Mendel and Sara Zissel, daughter of Rabbi Yosef Scheinberger, the secretary of the Edah HaChareidis rabbinical court.
 He grew up in the Mea Shearim neighbourhood in Jerusalem, an 11th generation family living in Jerusalem.
 He studied in the Talmud Torah "Etz Chaim", and in the yeshivas "Tiferet Yisrael", "Ohel Yaakov" and "Torah Ore".
 Meshi Zahav resided in Givat Ze'ev and was married to Batsheva, with whom he had seven children.
-Between late 2020 and early 2021, Meshi Zahav lost his brother, who died of a serious illness, his father, and his mother, who died of covid.
+Between late 2020 and early 2021, Meshi Zahav lost his brother, who died of a serious illness, his father, and his mother, who died of COVID-19.
 Following allegations of sexual abuse, and the initiation of a police investigation in March 2021, Meshi-Zahav attempted suicide in April 2021 and remained in a coma until he died on 29 June 2022.